Sequential Fragmentation of C/2025 K1 (ATLAS) After Its Near-Sun Passage: Results

 \subsection{Fragment Sizes, Separation Velocities, and the Fragmentation Sequence}

 Using 0.15\arcsec\ (68~km) apertures, the scattering cross sections of the fragments show clear and systematic evolution across the three HST epochs.
-On Nov.\ 8.56, fragments~I and~II dominate with cross sections of 3.6~km$^{2}$ and 9.4~km$^{2}$, respectively, while fragment~IV is much smaller, contributing only 0.5~km$^{2}$.
-By the second epoch (Nov.\ 9.82), fragment~II has divided into two pieces: IIa and IIb exhibit comparable cross sections of 6.0~km$^{2}$ and 5.3~km$^{2}$.
+On Nov.~8.56{\ [T$-$T$_p$ = 32.16~days]}, fragments~I and~II dominate with cross sections of 3.6~km$^{2}$ and 9.4~km$^{2}$, respectively, while fragment~IV is much smaller, contributing only 0.5~km$^{2}$.
+By the second epoch (Nov.~9.82{\ [T$-$T$_p$ = 33.42~days]}), fragment~II has divided into two pieces: IIa and IIb exhibit comparable cross sections of 6.0~km$^{2}$ and 5.3~km$^{2}$.
 Fragment~I temporarily brightens to 7.2~km$^{2}$, consistent with the development of arclets, while fragment~IV remains faint at 0.6~km$^{2}$.
-By the final epoch (Nov.\ 10.54), I settles to 5.6~km$^{2}$, IIa remains steady at 5.6~km$^{2}$, and IIb brightens markedly to 8.1~km$^{2}$, mirroring the onset of enhanced activity visible in the morphology.
+By the final epoch (Nov.~10.54{\ [T$-$T$_p$ = 34.14~days]}), I settles to 5.6~km$^{2}$, IIa remains steady at 5.6~km$^{2}$, and IIb brightens markedly to 8.1~km$^{2}$, mirroring the onset of enhanced activity visible in the morphology.
 Fragment~IV is nearly unchanged at 0.6~km$^{2}$.
-Interpreting these cross sections as upper limits to the effective radii (due to coma contamination) yields roughly 1.1~km for I, $\sim$1.7~km for II, $\sim$1.3~km for IIa and IIb, and $\sim$0.4~km for fragment~IV.
+Interpreting these cross sections as upper limits to the effective radii {using the assumptions listed in \citet{Graykowski2019fn}} yields roughly 1.1~km for I, $\sim$1.7~km for II, $\sim$1.3~km for IIa and IIb, and $\sim$0.4~km for fragment~IV.

 Projected separation rates further support a hierarchical fragmentation sequence.
-The I--II separation grows from 3.4\arcsec\ to 4.2\arcsec\ over the two days, corresponding to $(4.6$--$5.4)\times10^{-6}$~arcsec~s$^{-1}$, or physical speeds of $\sim$3--4~m~s$^{-1}$.
-Fragments~III and~IV lie progressively farther ahead along the projected orbit, with IV exhibiting the highest apparent motion at $(7.9$--$17)\times10^{-6}$~arcsec~s$^{-1}$ (5–10~m~s$^{-1}$), consistent with its small size and susceptibility to acceleration.
-III shows intermediate motion but disperses rapidly, becoming undetectable by Nov.\ 10.
-The separation of IIa and IIb proceeds much more slowly, at $\sim8\times10^{-7}$~arcsec~s$^{-1}$ (roughly 0.5~m~s$^{-1}$), indicative of a gentle, near–escape-velocity split.
+The I--II separation grows from 3.4\arcsec\ to 4.2\arcsec\ over the two days (Nov.~8.56–10.53{\ [T$-$T$_p$ = 32.16–34.13~days]}), corresponding to $(4.6$--$5.4)\times10^{-6}$~arcsec~s$^{-1}$, or physical speeds of $\sim$3--4~m~s$^{-1}$.
+Fragments~III and~IV lie progressively farther ahead along the projected orbit, with IV exhibiting the highest apparent motion, consistent with its small size and susceptibility to acceleration.
+III disperses rapidly, becoming undetectable by Nov.~10{\ [T$-$T$_p$ = 33.56~days]}.
+The separation of IIa and IIb proceeds much more slowly, at $\sim8\times10^{-7}$~arcsec~s$^{-1}$, indicative of a gentle, near–escape-velocity split.